What are the 5 practices?

 “By first anticipating the wide range of things that a student might do (and identifying which of those might be mathematically useful in achieving the lesson’s goals), a teacher is in a better position to recognize and understand what students actually do.”
 (Smith & Stein, 2011, 42)

-Teachers are equipped to incorporate the first practice when a curriculum comes with a set of anticipated student responses.
+Teachers are equipped to incorporate anticipation when a curriculum comes with a set of expected student responses.

 The LearnZillion Illustrative Mathematics 6-8 Math curriculum was designed with the five practices in mind.
 Each lesson includes key visuals alongside teaching notes, and the teaching notes provide teachers with anticipated student responses.
 They list potential student answers and even help teachers anticipate common misconceptions.